yuhattor/copilot-patterns/contents/en/general/lamguage-translation.md

 - How can GitHub Copilot be further optimized to provide more accurate translations between specific languages?
 - What are the limitations, if any, when translating code from one language to another with GitHub Copilot?
 - How can I utilize GitHub Copilot in collaborative environments to make cross-language projects more efficient?
+ What are the differences between using GitHub Copilot and GitHub Copilot Chat?